Dmitry Pinevich

 Dmitry Leonidovich Pinevich (Дзмітрый Леанідавіч Піневіч; born 17 October 1967) is a Belarusian doctor and politician.
 He served as the Minister of Health of the Republic of Belarus from 2020 to 2024.
 He is currently the Ambassador of Belarus to Azerbaijan.

-Born in Ilya to a family of teachers, Pinevich graduated from S. M. Kirov Military Medical Academy in 1990.
-Afterward, he was the doctor for a military unit in the Ukrainian SSR, but returned to Belarus in 1992 after the collapse of the USSR.
-For the next decade, he took on a variety of roles as a physician and surgeon for polyclinics and hospitals in Minsk before form 2002 to 2011, becoming the Chairman of the Health Committee of the Minsk City Executive Committee.
-From 2011 to 2020, he was the First Deputy Minister of Health, before succeeding Vladimir Karanik as acting minister in August 2020, then as the official minister in November.
-His time as minister was marked by the COVID-19 pandemic, where in response he briefly implemented masking and social distancing along with mass vaccinations of the Sputnik V COVID-19 vaccine before this was repealed on the orders of Alexander Lukashenko.
-He also attempted to solve the outflow of trained doctors and the high medicine prices, but faced criticism for underreporting the mortality rate of COVID-19 in Belarus.
-In 2024 he was dismissed, and a year later in January 2025 was announced as the Ambassador to Azerbaijan.

 Early life

 Pinevich was born on 17 October 1967 in Ilya, which was part of the Minsk region in the Byelorussian SSR at the time of his birth.
 His family mostly consisted of teachers.
 His father, Leonid, was a native of Ryasno, an agricultural town in Drybin district, who came to visit his brother in Ilya but decided to stay there to work at Ilyinsky Agrarian College, where he taught technical materials and was the director of the educational institution state.
 His mother, Anna Pinevich, was born in Lida district and eventually graduated from the Minsk State Linguistic University before also going to Ilyinsky Agrarian College to teach, where she met his father.
 He has one brother named Sergei, who graduated from the Belarusian National Technical University and works as a technician.

 After finishing his schooling in Ilya, he attended the S. M. Kirov Military Medical Academy.
 He graduated in 1990 with honors, receiving a red diploma with a gold medal, and received a degree in general medicine, which qualified him as a doctor.